Battle of Yazoo City

 The Battle of Yazoo City (March 5, 1864) was an engagement in Mississippi during a month-long Union expedition up the Yazoo River in the American Civil War.
-The Union force commanded by Colonel James Henry Coates repulsed an attack led by Confederate Brigadier General Lawrence Sullivan Ross.
+The Union force commanded by Colonel James H. Coates repulsed an attack led by Confederate Brigadier General Lawrence S. Ross.
 The Union force suffered greater losses and withdrew down the river the next day with a large amount of cotton seized or bought from plantations along the river.
 The expedition was undertaken in cooperation with Major General William Tecumseh Sherman's Meridian campaign.

 Background

 In early 1864, President Abraham Lincoln wanted General Sherman to cooperate with the projected Red River Campaign under Major General Nathaniel P. Banks, but the river was too low for naval support until March.
 Therefore, Sherman undertook the Meridian campaign to destroy the Confederate railroads in central Mississippi.
 Sherman's main column of 25,000 troops left Vicksburg, Mississippi on February 3, 1864, headed for Meridian.
 Sherman directed William Sooy Smith to strike south from Memphis, Tennessee with 7,000 Union cavalry and meet him at Meridian.
 A second cooperating force was led by Colonel Coates.